rsairu/hello-world/chickens/chickens.md

 ## Habitat

-* Temp: 45-85 F
+* Temp: 45-85 F (90 F chick brooding temperature)
 * Sqft/hen: 2-3 (inside coop) /  8-10 (outside run)

 A chicken **coop** is a shelter.
 It isn’t used so much to keep the birds in as it is to keep predators out, and to protect the birds from the elements.
 A chicken coop should have a roost, sufficient ventilation, and nesting boxes.

 A **chicken run** is the fenced in area around the coop.
 Chickens run around in a chicken run.
-Wire should cover from above (raptor attacks or climbing predators) and well below (burrowing predators).
-Example predators: hawks, cats, dogs, raccoons, possums, coyotes, skunks.
+Wire should cover from above (aerial attacks or climbing predators) and well below (burrowing predators).
+Example predators: hawks, cats, dogs, raccoons, possums, coyotes, skunks, snakes.

 The chicken run should have dirt and hay, things for chickens to dig or scratch at.
 Dust should be available for dust baths.

-Low, covered spaces are great for shade for hot days or rainy days.
-They may lay eggs there.
+Chickens like to share a **nesting box**.
+One box can be used by a small flock.
+They are typically only used to lay eggs in; typically hens lay their eggs in the same place.
+Nesting boxes should contain nesting material such as wood shavings.

 Use vertical spaces, especially within the coop, to maximize habitat space efficiency.
 Chickens sleep high up.
 To prevent a chicken from roosting on a surface and pooping below, the surface should roll or otherwise be unstable.

+Low, covered spaces are great for shade for hot days or rainy days.
+They may lay eggs there.
+Chickens can overheat easily (they are birds).

+Internal avg 103.5 F (chick) - 106 (mature hen).
+Internal above 117 F or below 73 is fatal.

+They require access to fresh water.
 Keep watering sources elevated above dirt to prevent chickens from digging dirt into them.

-Chickens like to share a **nesting box**.
-One box can be used by a small flock.
-They are typically only used to lay eggs in; typically hens lay their eggs in the same place.
-Nesting boxes should contain nesting material such as wood shavings.

 Check city ordinances on chicken keeping.
 Familiarize yourself with local vendors that service the agricultural community.